 As you make your way back to Panglao, visit the Snake Island, other known as Cerveza Shoal.
 It is a seamount, 15 to 18 meters deep where a lot of banded sea kraits reside, thus, its name.
 Take note that the currents can be strong and so it’s known to be a great drift dive.
 Other than its beautiful garden of corals, you may have the chance to see thresher sharks lurking around the area as well.

 Start planning your diving trip to Bohol's Balicasag Island and swim with sea turtles, school of jacks, barracudas, and more!
-Check out Bohol tours and activities that you can add to your itinerary, read our Bohol travel guide, check the best places to eat in Bohol, and find out other best things to do and places to visit in the island.
+Book a Mithi Resort promo, check out Bohol tours and activities that you can add to your itinerary, read our Bohol travel guide, check the best places to eat in Bohol, and find out other best things to do and places to visit in the island.